LesterGallagher/LesterGallagher.github.io/_posts/2019-02-17-the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 ![](/uploads/namecheap-nameservers.png)

-Go back to cloudflare, click "continue", and wait untill cloudflare completes your nameserver setup.
+Go back to cloudflare, click "continue", and wait until cloudflare completes your nameserver setup.
 This can take a (very) long time.
 If it's not immediately working just give it an hour's worth of time.

 ![](/uploads/cname-www.png)